-Chirag Shah is an Associate Professor of Information Science and an affiliate member of Computer Science at Rutgers University.
+Science & Engineering, and an Adjunct Associate Professor in Human Centered Design & Engineering (HCDE) at University of Washington.
 Until recently he was a Visiting Research Scientist at Spotify.
 His research interests include studies of interactive information retrieval/seeking, trying to understand the task a person is doing and providing proactive recommendations.
 He also studies social media and data generated by wearable devices as kinds of signals that can help us understand and impact human behaviors.
 He applies them to various problems related to search, personalization, and recommendation.
 Recently he has also been exploring ways to reduce bias and bring fairness in search and in general in Machine Learning.
 His work falls under and uniquely connects Computer Science, Data Science, and Information Science.
 He received his PhD in Information Science from University of North Carolina (UNC) at Chapel Hill.
 He holds an MTech, Computer Science & Engineering from Indian Institute of Technology (IIT) Madras, India and an MS, Computer Science from University of Massachusetts (UMass) Amherst.
 He has published and talked extensively on topics related to social and collaborative information seeking, interactive information retrieval, and social media.
 He serves as a consultant to the United Nations Data Analytics on various Data Science projects involving social and political issues, peacekeeping, climate change, and energy.